matloff/omsi/README.md

 If you have a runtime error, the output of your print statements may not be displayed.
 You can remedy this by placing a *return* statement or similar before the line of the runtime error.

+<i>Other:</i>

+If your instructor allows you to use OMSI's PDF viewing option, use a PDF viewer that has a good search facility, so that you can quickly find what you need during an exam.

 <h2>
 <a name="instructors">Directions for instructors</a>